 At Carronhill we are very lucky to have some fantastic facilities and opportunities to help our pupils get the most out of their school experience.

-In 2014 our playground was refurbished through Grounds for Learning.
-This area provides a safe environment for the pupils to explore, learn and have fun.
-Our hobbit house was added in 2018, which pupils enjoy using as an outdoor classroom.
+Our outside area provides a safe environment for the pupils to explore, learn and have fun.
+Our hobbit house was added in 2018, where pupils have the opportunity to explore the outside undercover.

 We have a hydrotherapy/swimming pool in our school which the primary classes use for weekly swimming lessons.
-In addition, some pupils access the pool for hydrotherapy sessions.
-Pupils in our secondary department use the pool at Stonehaven Leisure Centre for weekly swimming lessons and some pupils access Portlethen swimming pool for their swimming lessons.
+In addition, with the lead from Physiotherapy, some pupils access the pool for hydrotherapy sessions, helping to maintain or build their muscles.

 Carronhill pupils are very lucky to have access to two forms of musical input during the school week.
 They have weekly Kodaly lessons with Mrs. Okumu and music lessons with Abi from Drake Music Scotland.